renovatebot/renovate/lib/manager/conan/readme.md

 <!-- prettier-ignore -->
 !!! warning
     The Conan package manager is disabled by default due to slowness in the Conan API.
-    It is recommended to use it for low volume experimental purposes only until [Issue #14170](https://github.com/renovatebot/renovate/issues/14170) is resolved.
+    We recommend you only enable it for low volume experimental purposes until [issue #14170](https://github.com/renovatebot/renovate/issues/14170) is resolved.

 Renovate can upgrade dependencies in `conanfile.txt` or `conanfile.py` files.